Panterrich/AlphaBlending/README.md

 # Result

 This is a victory.
-Without optimizations (-O0), the program sped up by 63% (there were 28,3 billion instructions, now - 17,4 billion), and with optimization (-O3), it sped up by 104% (there were 20,9 billion instructions, now - 10,2 billion)
+Without optimizations (-O0), the program sped up compared to the previous version by 85% (there were 23,8 billion instructions, now - 12,9 billion), and with optimization (-O3), it sped up by 186% (there were 5,7 billion instructions, now - 16,4 billion)